guochengqian/deep_learning_phd_wiki/readme.md

 If you want to improve you knowledge about anaconda, see the [doc](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) here for detailed information.

 ### Install CUDA and GPU Driver
 There is a bash script helps you install CUDA10, cudnn and driver on unbuntu18.04 easily.
-All you need to do is `source modules/install-cuda-10-ubuntu18.sh`.
+Find the script `modules/install-cuda-10-ubuntu18.sh` All you need to do is `source modules/install-cuda-10-ubuntu18.sh`.

 ### Jupyter Lab